Overcoming the COVID Darkness - August 8th, Hour 2

 Look, it's definitely a long shot.

-Is like in Buckhead, which used to be a suburb of Atlanta, and I live there, you know, they want to secede.
+It's like in Buckhead, which used to be a suburb of Atlanta, and I live there, you know, they want to secede.

-They because they're tired of being, you know, part of a city that is bought into this wokeness and no bail laws and and defund and dismantle police, etc.
+They want to get away from Atlanta, and they want their own community, their own police force, because they're tired of being, you know, part of a city that has bought into this wokeness and no bail laws and defund and dismantle police, et cetera.

-Now there is a measure that would allow San Bernardino County supervisors to explore secession from the state and whether they can put that before the voters in November.
+Now, there is a measure that would allow San Bernardino County supervisors to explore secession from the state and whether they can put that before the voters in November.

-So the citizens of San Bernardino County want the San Bernardino County Board of Supervisors to study all options to obtain its fair share of state and federal resources up to and including secession according to the proposal.
+So do the citizens of San Bernardino County want the San Bernardino County Board of Supervisors to study all options to obtain its fair share of state and federal resources up to and including secession according to the proposal.

 And voters can select yes or no.